Philly’s Best Ice Cream Shops

 Crave Creamery, Springfield

-Cool off at this Baltimore Pike shop, which stocks a slate of gelato flavors — think classics like coconut, pistachio, and cookies and cream — in addition hard ice cream, water ice, and soft serve.
-You can get it by the scoop, or go green with one of their returnable logo quart jars to get a buck off your refill next time.
+This Baltimore Pike shop stocks a slate of gelato flavors — classics like coconut, pistachio, and cookies and cream — in addition hard ice cream, water ice, bubble tea, and vegan ice cream.
+You can get the goods by the scoop, or opt for sustainable ice cream eating with one of their returnable logo quart jars to get a buck off your refill next time.

 Gemelli, West Chester

-At Italian-born chef-owner Vincenzo Tettamanti doesn’t just produce fantastic gelato in flavors like raspberry chocolate, blueberry mascarpone, and tiramisu — he’ll home cooks and professional chefs alike to make it themselves in his hands-on “gelato lab” workshops.
+At Italian-born chef-owner Vincenzo Tettamanti doesn’t just produce fantastic gelato in flavors like raspberry chocolate, blueberry mascarpone, and tiramisu — he’ll teach home cooks and professional chefs alike to make it themselves in his hands-on “gelato lab” workshops.
+Learn more about classes here.

 Häagen Dasz, South Street

-One of the oldest ice cream shops in the city, owner Brian Calhoun’s outpost of the Bronx-based chain (yeah, we always thought it was European too) has been scooping at 3rd and South Streets for 33 years.
+One of the oldest ice cream shops in the city, owner Brian Calhoun’s outpost of the Bronx-based chain (yeah, bet you thought it was Dutch or something) has been scooping at 3rd and South streets for over 35 years.

 Gran Caffe L’Aquila, Center City

-This longtime Society Hill cookie bakery moved to the ‘burbs in 2011 and added Pennsylvania-made Leiby’s ice cream to its offerings at the same time, somehow making an already-perfect menu even better.
+This longtime Society Hill cookie bakery moved to the suburbs in 2011 and added Pennsylvania-made Leiby’s ice cream to its offerings at the same time, somehow making an already-perfect menu even better.

 The OG of Philadelpia-style (egg-free) ice cream — and the oldest ice cream brand in the country — still serves up shakes, cups, and cones from its longtime stall in Reading Terminal Market.